soobbu/PeerLink/README.md

 #### It doesn't send request to another peer, how to fix it?
 Windows firewall might be blocking the request, here's how to fix it
  - open windows firewall
- - add a new rule under inboud connection
+ - add a new rule under inbound connection
  - select the application

 #### What protocol does it uses for security?